 This book helps business analysts be an effective member of a team working in an agile fashion.
 It explains how to add value to your team and how to apply your business analysis skills.
 It will help you understand how you can use your business analysis skills to make sure your team builds the right thing.

-How To Be An Agile Business Analyst also explains the roles and responsibilities you may experiences and explores the impact an agile approach has on a common business analysis process.
+The book also explains the roles and responsibilities you may experiences and explores the impact an agile approach has on a common business analysis process.

-How To Be An Agile Business Analyst helps you demonstrate to teams in your organization why they should have you on their team.
+Get this book to help you demonstrate to teams in your organization why they should have you on their team.
 At the end of the day, isn’t that really what matters?

 Practical, up-to-date and a must-read for practitioners